Enrique1987/databricks/01_02_Data_Engineer_Professional/Long-Questions-Exam-Preparation-DE-Professional.md

 Solution
-Correct Answer: C

-Option A is incorrect.
+&nbsp;&nbsp;&nbsp;&nbsp;Option A is incorrect.
 Star schemas work best when dimension tables are manageable and can be easily represented as a single table.
 If the dimension tables are overly complicated, it may be difficult to maintain data integrity and experience performance problems.

-Option B is incorrect.
+&nbsp;&nbsp;&nbsp;&nbsp;Option B is incorrect.
 Snowflake schemas work best when dimension tables are highly normalized to remove redundancy.
 This strategy, however, might lead to complex queries and decreased query performance, particularly for complex queries involving multiple tables.

-Option C is correct.
+&nbsp;&nbsp;&nbsp;&nbsp;Option C is correct.
 A hybrid schema combines elements from the star and snowflake schemas.
 A hybrid schema reduces complexity by denormalizing some dimension tables while reducing redundancy by normalizing others.
 This method allows for efficient querying while upholding data integrity, making it especially helpful for data models with large and intricate dimension tables.

-Option D is incorrect.
+&nbsp;&nbsp;&nbsp;&nbsp;Option D is incorrect.
 Entity-relationship models may not be the best choice for physically modeling huge datasets; they work best for conceptual modeling.
 It can be challenging to convert effective physical data models from ER models, particularly for complex datasets